TrellixVulnTeam/swahilipython_SCMU/Doc/library/inspect.rst

 .. function:: cleandoc(doc)

-   Clean up indentation from docstrings that are indented to line up with blocks of code.
+   Clean up indentation kutoka docstrings that are indented to line up with blocks of code.

-   All leading whitespace is removed from the first line.
-Any leading whitespace that can be uniformly removed from the second line onwards is removed.
+   All leading whitespace is removed kutoka the first line.
+Any leading whitespace that can be uniformly removed kutoka the second line onwards is removed.
 Empty lines at the beginning and end are subsequently removed.
 Also, all tabs are expanded to spaces.